posted on 2013-10-14 10:34:44

 Next post will cover problems I encountered.
 For now back to real work.

-This markdown cheat sheet will help me writing posts to come.
+This markdown cheat sheet might help me writing posts.